Nintendo New York: Nintendo World

 On November 17, 2012, the Nintendo World store had a big launch event for the Wii U, with hundreds of people in attendance.
 Reggie Fils-Aimé (who grew up in the NY area) made an appearance at the event.

 From November 21, 2014 until January 15, 2015, anyone with a copy of Pokémon Omega Ruby or Alpha Sapphire could receive an Eon ticket for their individual game to have an in-game encounter with Latias or Latios, depending on their version of the game.
 Once the Eon ticket had been obtained, it could be passed on to other players with a copy of the game for free via StreetPass.

+Nintendo New York

-On January 19, 2016, the Nintendo World store was closed for renovation and re-opened its doors on February 19, 2016, with new features in the store.
+On January 19, 2016, the Nintendo World store was closed for renovation and reopened its doors on February 19, 2016, with new features in the store.
 On its re-opening, the store was renamed "Nintendo New York."

 On March 14, 2020, Nintendo NY shortened their hours open to the public.
 Two days later, on March 16, 2020, they announced on Twitter that they would be officially on full closure due to the COVID-19 pandemic in New York City.
 On August 5, 2020, Nintendo NY announced they would be reopening the store on August 8.
 However, visitors must follow the correct guidelines during the pandemic and if they want to enter the store they must book a reservation online.

 On June 1, 2020, the store's windows were vandalized during a riot in wake of the George Floyd protests.